hyosubkim/ccmlab/README.md

 ## Editing the lab website

-Below, we explain how to edit the lab webpage
+Below, we explain how to edit the lab webpage:

 ### Add posts

-It's very easy to add post.
-All the posts are located in `_posts` folder.
-It arrangement is based on date.
+It's very easy to add a post.
+All the posts are located in the `_posts` folder.
+Its arrangement is based on date.
 Each post can be written in markdown format.
 You just have to state headers before writing: `title`, `description` and `categories`. `description` will be shown when you share on social media like Facebook or twitter.
 See the following headers:

 ``` markdown